Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 \subsection{Equivalence with strong reductivity}

-A major result in the subject generalises the idea that a completely reducible module is the direct sum of a \emph{unique} list of simple ones---the Jordan--H\"older theorem implies this statement for modules.
-Instead of focusing on the simple summands of a module, we focus on the Levi subgroup stabilising the decomposition. \begin{theorem}[{\cite[Cor.~3.6]{MR2178661}}] For a subgroup $H$ of a reductive algebraic group $G$, the following are equivalent. \begin{enumerate}[label=\normalfont(\roman*)] \item $H$ is $G$-cr; \item $H$ is $C_G(S)$-irr for some maximal torus $S$ of $C_G(H)$; \item for every parabolic subgroup $P$ of $G$ which is minimal with respect to containing $H$, the subgroup $H$ is $L$-irr for some Levi subgroup $L$ of $P$; \item there exists a parabolic subgroup $P$ of $G$ which is minimal with respect to containing $H$, such that $H$ is $L$-irr for some Levi subgroup $L$ of $P$. \end{enumerate} \end{theorem} Note that since $S$ is a torus, $C_G(S)$ is a Levi subgroup.
-Then if $H$ is $C_G(S)$-irr for some maximal torus $S$ of $C_G(H)$, it is in fact $C_G(S)$-irr for \emph{all} such $S$, since these are all $C_G(H)$-conjugate to one another.
+A major result in complete reducibility generalises the idea that a completely reducible module is the direct sum of a \emph{unique} list of simple ones.
+In place of the simple summands of a module, the focus is on the Levi subgroup stabilising the decomposition. \begin{theorem}[{\cite[Corollary~3.5]{MR2178661}}] For a subgroup $H$ of a connected reductive algebraic group $G$, the following are equivalent. \begin{enumerate}[label=\normalfont(\roman*)] \item $H$ is $G$-cr; \item $H$ is $C_G(S)$-irr for some maximal torus $S$ of $C_G(H)$; \item for every parabolic subgroup $P$ of $G$ which is minimal with respect to containing $H$, the subgroup $H$ is $L$-irr for some Levi subgroup $L$ of $P$; \item there exists a parabolic subgroup $P$ of $G$ which is minimal with respect to containing $H$, such that $H$ is $L$-irr for some Levi subgroup $L$ of $P$. \end{enumerate} \end{theorem} In the prototype setting $G = \GL(V)$, if $V = V_1 \oplus \cdots \oplus V_r$ is a decomposition of $V$ into irreducible $H$-modules then the torus $S$ in \ref{bmr-ii} consists of all elements inducing scalars on each summands $V_i$, and $C_G(S)$ is the direct product of the subgroups $\GL(V_i)$.

+\begin{remark} Levi subgroups of $G$ are precisely the centralisers of sub-tori of $G$, and moreover all maximal tori in any linear algebraic group are conjugates of one another.
+In particular all maximal tori of $C_{G}(H)$ are $C_{G}(H)$-conjugate, and it follows that their centralisers, which are those Levi subgroups of $G$ that are minimal subject to containing $H$, are also conjugate to one another by elements of $C_G(H)$, and the ranks of their centres equal the rank of $C_G(H)$.
+For the same reason, if $H$ is $C_G(S)$-irr for some maximal torus $S$ of $C_G(H)$, it is in fact $C_G(S)$-irr for \emph{all} such $S$. \end{remark}